Skip to content

 Student Projects

-The Environmental Humanities Graduate Program attracts passionate students eager to bridge gaps between the classroom and larger community.
-Our students develop reciprocal projects with community partners to further environmental justice.
+The Environmental Humanities Program attracts passionate students eager to bridge gaps between the classroom and larger community.
+Our graduate students develop reciprocal projects with community partners to further environmental justice, Indigenous knowledges, and community-engaged research and learning.

 Project Spotlights: